 by Sierra Neiman

-Greg Russinger, MA student at George Fox Evangelical Seminary, believes the best of life is not necessarily what happens when we follow carefully established plans, but what happens when something derails us.
+Greg Russinger, MA student at Portland Seminary, believes the best of life is not necessarily what happens when we follow carefully established plans, but what happens when something derails us.
 “A life interrupted is a life inspired” is his personal motto.
 Interruptions, Russinger believes, can reorient us toward new ways of perceiving ourselves, others, and God.
 His own life shows this: T-Bone, a homeless friend in Ventura, California, once told Russinger, “If I had clean clothes, I think people would treat me like a human being.”
 These words interrupted Russinger.
 Doesn’t every human deserve to be treated like one?

 This interruption became the inspiration for the non-profit organization Laundry Love, which Russinger describes as a project he co-founded with T-Bone and friends.
 Rather than operating out of its own single facility, Laundry Love partners with more than 200 preexisting U.S. laundromats to provide no-cost access to washers and dryers for people facing significant financial challenges.
 Since Laundry Love seeks to affirm dignity and honor humanity, relationships are integral to the organization’s mission.
 When someone arrives at a laundromat to utilize Laundry Love, a volunteer provides detergent and coins to get the machines running, and is ready to strike up conversation.
 Laundromats are “third spaces,” Russinger explains; they are neutral places where people of many different backgrounds, ethnicities, and ages come together for a shared, everyday-life need.
 And in the time it takes to wash and dry a load of clothes, Laundry Love patrons and volunteers alike can experience what Russinger calls “the beauty of time” and learn what “companioning” truly is.